Bioconductor/bioconductor.org/content/news/bioc_3_0_release.md

 Changes in version 1.1.20:

-- seqlengths in GRanges object is deprecated, now use Seqinfo defined by GenomeInfoDb. update annotatePeak to store this information <2014-09-30, Tue>
+- update annotatePeak to store the seqinfo information <2014-09-30, Tue>

-- runValue (in S4Vector) for RleList is deprecated, modified runValue(x) to sapply(x, runValue) <2014-09-30, Tue>
+- modified runValue(x) to sapply(x, runValue) <2014-09-30, Tue>

 Changes in version 1.1.19: